-There is no distinction between the present and the past, not even a hint of which era it is.
+There is no distinction between present and past, not even a hint of which era it is.
 On the sea, where the trade winds constantly blow, the sun has risen and set, again and again, endlessly since ancient times.

 Perhaps nothing has changed here.